pankajsa/Naam-Jap-108-App/support.md

-Please reach out to plies_plumber0p@icloud.com for any sales and support queries.
+Please contact cops.taverns0j@icloud.com for any sales or support inquiries.